PaulSHahn/emacssetup/README.md

 In general, you should configure your editor to use 1 of these at a time.

-However, you can install all of them and have different linting tools run as part of your gating process.
+However, you can still install all of them on your machine and have different linting tools run them as part of your gating process-- both inside or outside of *emacs*.

-To install all python packages needed by Elpy:
+To install all python packages supported by Elpy:

 ```bash
 pip install autopep8 jedi rope yapf black flake8 pydocstyle
 ```

-To install all optional packages needed by *python-lsp-server*:
+To install all optional packages supported by *python-lsp-server*:

 ```bash
 pip install python-lsp-server[all]